Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Results

 In Fig.~\ref{fig:gal_prop} in the top row we show N2S2 versus the galaxy stellar mass (M$_*$), star formation rate (SFR), and star formation rate surface density ($\Sigma_{SFR}$) for galaxies in our sample as well as in SDSS.
 We see in the upper left panel the well known relation between galaxy mass and metallicity (as seen in N2S2) in SDSS.
 The galaxies in our sample are uniform in M$_*$ with values comparable to the high mass tail of SDSS galaxies.
 Our galaxies also have high N2S2, higher even than the typical N2S2 ratio at the high masses of our galaxies.
 This likely reflects the {\it lack} of S2 in our sources, as seen in the S2-BPT diagram above.
 In the middle and right panels it is clear that our galaxies have extremely high SFR and $\Sigma_{SFR}$ values, beyond SDSS galaxies.

 In the lower panels we investigate the relationship between the O32 diagnostic and galaxy properties, again for galaxies in our sample and in SDSS.
-We also show known Lyman continuum (LyC) ``leakers" at low and high redshift \citep{ale15, izo16, izo16b, izo18a, izo18b, bas19, wan19}.
-As pointed out in Section~\ref{subsection:ion_met}, our sample shows N2S2 and O32 ratios similar to some of the most extreme SDSS galaxies.
-However, the implied average metallicity and ionization parameter are considerably higher than those of any SDSS galaxy population.
+We also show known Lyman continuum (LyC) ``leakers" at low and high redshift \citep{ale15, izo16, izo16b, izo18a, izo18b, bas19, wan19, fle19}.
+As pointed out in Section~\ref{subsection:ion_met}, our sample shows O32 ratios comparable to the most massive SDSS galaxies, and N2S2 ratios similar to some of the most extreme SDSS galaxies.
+However, the implied average metallicity from N2S2 is much higher than that of the bulk of any SDSS galaxy population.
+As discussed in Section~\ref{section:LyC_leak}, LyC leakage may affect \ion{[N}{2]} and \ion{[S}{2]} differently, producing a deficiency of \ion{[S}{2]} and consequently, anomalously high N2S2 observed values.

-The key comparison with our sample in the lower panels of Fig.~\ref{fig:gal_prop} is with confirmed LyC leakers, namely galaxies with an estimated fraction of ionizing, Lyman continuum photons ($\lambda$ $<$\,912\,\AA) that escape into the IGM that is greater than zero ($f_{esc}$(LyC)$>$\,0).
+An interesting comparison with our sample in the lower panels of Fig.~\ref{fig:gal_prop} is with confirmed LyC leakers, namely galaxies with an estimated fraction of ionizing, Lyman continuum photons ($\lambda$ $<$\,912\,\AA) that escape into the IGM that is greater than zero ($f_{esc}$(LyC)$>$\,0).
 Our sample exhibits some distinctive characteristics of known LyC leakers but differs in other crucial properties.
 Most of the LyC leakers are substantially less massive than our galaxies.
-They span a wide range (3.7 dex) of M$_*$, with an average value of 10$^{9.1}$ M$_{\odot}$, two orders of magnitude lower than the average M$_*$ for our sample.
-In terms of O32, our sample is more similar to LyC leakers than any galaxy population in SDSS.
+They span a wide range (3.7 dex) of M$_*$, with an average value of 10$^{9.1}$ M$_{\odot}$, $\sim$1.5 orders of magnitude lower than the average M$_*$ for our sample.
 LyC leakers display a broad range of O32 values (2.15 dex).
-Generally, they overlap well with the O32 values of the compact starburst galaxies considered in this work, though their average O32 is almost three times higher than in our sample.
-Their SFR and $\Sigma_{SFR}$ values are more similar to those of our galaxies.
-Specifically, in these samples LyC leakers have an average SFR of 37 M$_{\odot}$\,yr$^{-1}$ and an average $\Sigma_{SFR}$ of 147 M$_{\odot}$\,yr$^{-1}$\,kpc$^{-2}$; these values are 1.4 and 1.6 orders of magnitude lower than the average values in our sample, respectively.
+Their average O32 is 1.2 dex higher than in our sample, however, the most massive LyC leakers overlap well with the O32 values of the compact starburst galaxies considered in this work.
+The SFR and $\Sigma_{SFR}$ values of the LyC leakers are more similar to those of our galaxies.
+Specifically, in these samples LyC leakers have an average SFR of 37 M$_{\odot}$\,yr$^{-1}$ and an average $\Sigma_{SFR}$ of 147 M$_{\odot}$\,yr$^{-1}$\,kpc$^{-2}$; these values are four times lower than the average values in our sample.
 It is worth noting that both the LyC leakers and our sample are entirely distinct from the SDSS galaxy population in terms of having very high $\Sigma_{SFR}$ values.